JulianLouis11/configure-ad/README.md

 </p>

 <h1>Implementing Active Directory</h1>
-This is an implementation of Windows Active Directory.<br />
+This is an implementation of Windows Active Directory within a Lab for Azure.<br />

 <h2>Environments and Technologies Used</h2>